icyJoseph/array-scan/README.md

 The code above doubles an element if the previous element was not a multiple of two.

-A more complicated use case, take from the tests of this library, showing that `scan` supports method chaining with native `map`, `filter` and `reduce`.
+A more complicated use case, taken from the tests of this library.

+> Notice that `scan` supports method chaining with native `map`, `filter` and `reduce`.

 ```ts
 enum Print {